 Who should attend

-Anyone in business, government and science with an interest in quantitative risk analysis such as professionals needing to perform quantitative risk analysis in epidemiology, finance or operations, engineering, project risk analysis and researchers who are involved in risk analyses.
-Also, people who have experience in risk analysis using spreadsheets but wants to learn how to use a more sophisticated modeling environment such as R.
+Anyone in business, government and science with an interest in quantitative risk analysis such as professionals needing to perform (or provide feedback) quantitative risk analysis in finance or operations, epidemiology, engineering, project risk analysis, among others.
+Also, people who have experience in risk analysis using spreadsheets but wants to learn how to use a more flexible modeling environment such as R.

 Participants are required to bring laptops loaded with R, and a pdf reader.
 R is an open-source freeware that works for Windows, Mac, or Linux and can be downloaded free of charge from the R Project website.
 As R is updated constantly, please download the latest version before attending the course.
-Also, it is recommended participants use a code editor to facilitate the display and storage of code: we recommend Tinn-R for Windows users, and RStudio for Mac users.
+Also, it is recommended that participants use a code editor to facilitate the writing and storage of code: we recommend Tinn-R for Windows users, and RStudio for Mac users.

 Prior experience using R or other simulation tools is not required.